Veal Piccata with Lemon and Capers

 This recipe for veal piccata with lemon and capers doesn’t need a lot of seasonings or ingredients to enhance its flavors.
 And, you’ll see why.

-The capers are salty enough and give a lot of flavor to the veal, while the lemon juice gives the zesty lemony flavor and keeps it moist and juicy.
+• The capers are salty enough and give a lot of flavor to the veal, while the lemon juice gives the zesty lemony flavor and keeps it moist and juicy.

-Tender veal always cooks up very quickly because it’s very thin, and it always turns out with a melt-in-your-mouth quality in every bite.
+• Tender veal always cooks up very quickly because it’s very thin, and it always turns out with a melt-in-your-mouth quality in every bite.

-It’s similar to our mom’s best chicken piccata, which also happens to be a family favorite, and it’s great to serve both with our best creamy mashed potatoes to soak up some of its delicious sauce.
+• And it’s great to serve both with our best creamy mashed potatoes to soak up some of its delicious sauce.

 My family loves this veal piccata every time I make it!
-And the secret to our veal piccata is in the SAUCE!
+And the secret to our veal piccata recipe is in the SAUCE!

 For this recipe, you will need:

-• olive oil – always use good quality olive oil to get the best and most flavorful results.
+• Olive oil – always use good quality olive oil to get the best and most flavorful results.

-• white wine – any drinking white wine (like pinot grigio) you may have leftover, is great to use with this recipe.
-Do Not use “cooking wine” from the supermarkets.
-Those are cheap, imitations and add no flavor to recipes.
+• White wine – any drinking white wine (like pinot grigio) you may have leftover, is great to use with this recipe.
+Do not use “cooking wine” from the supermarkets.
+Those are cheap imitations and add no flavor to recipes.

-• optional: vegetable or chicken broth, to add a splash in at the end to enhance the sauce.
+• Optional: vegetable or chicken broth, to add a splash in at the end to enhance the sauce.

 1. First, place the veal in one tray and flour in the other.
 In a large non-stick skillet, and on medium heat, heat olive oil and butter until butter is melted.